hnfong/public-crap/writings/2022/09-Subjective_Truth.md

 - The alleged phenomena of relatively potent psychic powers of children (remembering a past life, premonition, etc.) might have a basis in their ignorance of how the objective world works.
 Of course, this doesn't explain why Santa Claus hasn't manifested itself yet...

 - Those who actually understand the power of subjective reality but not trained in leveraging its power will be grateful that objective laws of the universe are much much much more stable than they could otherwise be...

+- (however, indoctrination of objective interpretations of reality might have the side effect of making people believe otherwise -- and since it degrades their "belief in their beliefs", it may actually affect their ability to mentally affect what they receive in gifts...)

+- Indoctrination by classical science of objective interpretations (as the only true interpretation) of reality may mislead people doubting the validity of "beliefs" (as opposed to "knowledge") -- and since it degrades their "belief in their beliefs", it may actually affect their ability to mentally affect what they receive in gifts...

 ## Epilogue